In the modern era, cars are an essential component of everyday life for most people in the United States. We rely on motor...

 Other elements for work zone accidents that are caused by drivers:

 - Speeding over the construction zone limit

 - DUI related

-GDOT has reported that 60% or work zone related crashes are rear end collisions that tie with distractions, speeding and intoxicated motorists.
+GDOT has reported that 60% of work zone-related crashes are rear-ended collisions that tie with distractions, speeding, and intoxicated motorists.

 Reducing Work Zone Accidents and Fatalities